ONS-OpenData/cmd-databaker-utils/README.md

 ## install

-You MUST first have databaker and all it's dependancies installed, then:
+You MUST first have databaker and all it's dependancies installed.
+YOU MUST have git access (so have installed Git for Windows and be using the GIT command line) if you're on a windows machine.

+then:

 `pip install git+https://github.com/ONS-OpenData/cmd-databaker-utils.git`